 - Global sample rate

-Sample rates are prioritized in that order.
-Meaning a sample rate set for a single user takes priority over the sample rate for a behavioral cohort that a customer belongs to.
+Sample rates are prioritized in the above order.
+Meaning a sample rate set for a specific customer takes priority over the sample rate associated with a behavioral cohort that a customer belongs to.
 Unsurprisingly, the global sample rate has the lowest priority and is by default set to 100% for all customers.

 To set a sample rate for a cohort of users or companies:

-This can be done by going to the user or company look up from the secondary header bar.
-After adding the filters you want for your behavioral cohort, click the _Create Cohort_button at top left and give it a name.
+If you have not created a behavioral cohort (which drives sampling rules, governance rules, among other things), you will need to create one.
+This can be done by going to the user (or company) look up from the header bar.
+Add the customer demographics or behavioral filters you want for the cohort.
+Once done, click the _Create Cohort_button at top left and give it a name.

-In this example, we are selecting companies who were both created in the last 12 weeks and also performed at least 1 API call to either
+In this example, we are selecting users who were created in the last 4 months and performed at least 1 API call to either

-The global sample rate is used by any user or company that doesn’t have its own sample rate nor belongs to any behavioral cohort.
-To modify the global sample rate, go to Runtime Rules under the top right menu.
+The global sample rate is used by any user (or company) that doesn’t have its own sample rate nor belongs to any behavioral cohort.
+To modify the global sample rate, click on “Global Sampling” button

-As shown above under Runtime rules, you can see the effective sample rate for each user and company id along with the global sample rate.
+In the global sampling area, you’re also able to audit which users or companies are actively being sampled.
 This is helpful when a user or company belongs to multiple behavioral cohorts creating ambiguity in the effective sample rate.

-Keep in mind, a user’s sample rate always takes priority over the company’s sample rate.
-Any user or company id not listed under Runtime Rules will default to the global sample rate.
+Any user or company id not listed under Current Sample Rates will fallback to the global sample rate, if set.